Member Code Violations and Procedure

 When the RWA staff receives a complaint, whether said complaint is labeled as a Member Code violation or not, the Executive Director will conduct an initial assessment to determine if the matter potentially could be handled informally as a disagreement between members.
 The Executive Director will discuss the matter with the complainant.
 If the complainant agrees the matter should be handled as a disagreement (“Informal Process”), it will proceed according to office policy and the complainant will be kept apprised of the ongoing issues and communications in the matter.

-Upon receipt of a properly documented claim and after the initial review, the Executive Director must notify the Board of the allegation and forward the allegation and evidence within five (5) business days to the Ethics Committee for investigation.
+Upon receipt of a properly documented claim and after the initial review, the Executive Director must notify the Board and the chair of the Ethics Committee of the allegation.

 The Executive Director must notify the accused of the allegation, including names of complainant(s), and copies of the supporting evidence within those same five (5) business days.